MultisampledNight/flow/src/doc/manual.typ

 On by default.

-Disabling it might be useful for diagrams or making your own templates ontop of flow's `template`.
+Disabling it might be useful for diagrams or making your own templates ontop of flow's `note`.

 ==== `terms`